More server power costs money – but is a good investment. We show you what you need to consider in order to create optimal WordPress conditions.

 With regard to the choice of hardware, the question of the average and maximum number of simultaneous users ultimately determines what server power you need.

-Requirement 2: Hard disk - SSDs significantly faster than HDDs
+Requirement 2: Hard drive – SSDs significantly faster than HDDs

-The hard disk is also an important WordPress requirement, but it relates to a different process.
-While the processor determines how many calculations can be performed and how quickly, the hard disk determines how quickly the data for calculating these processes can be loaded to the CPU.
+The hard drive is also an important WordPress requirement, but it relates to a different process.
+While the processor determines how many calculations can be performed and how quickly, the hard drive determines how quickly the data for calculating these processes can be loaded to the CPU.

-The type of hard disk is crucial for better performance.
+The type of hard disc drive is crucial for better performance.
 A distinction is made between the cheaper and slower Hard Disk Drives (HDD) and the faster and more expensive Solid State Drives (SSD).

 SSDs are therefore also less susceptible to shocks and do not break down as quickly.
-They are also much more ecological.
+They are also much more environmentally friendly.
 If you want an uncompromisingly fast server, you should definitely opt for an SSD.

 However, you have the best WordPress conditions if all data is stored on SSDs.